 I wanted the donkey to be true to character so I came up with the idea of the bottom part of the leg coming off which can be detached and then re-attached with Velcro.Norma Reece

 While Norma and her fellow volunteers have been busy with the craft side of the project, others such as Elwyn Edwards, have been recording the audio books.

 “As a jobbing actor I’ve been in films and adverts, even an ABC crime series.
 Now semi-retired, I enjoy volunteering here and reading the books”, he says.

 “Normally it’s adult books, but I’m enjoying reading the children’s books.
 You can get more animated and let your inner-child come out.”

 The Sensory Stories project, made possible by a $40k grant from the Channel 7 Telethon Trust, will be completed by October.

-We offer support and assistance to those who are vision impaired through our Early Childhood Services.
 We can accept referrals from parents, teachers and health professionals.
 Our therapists and professionals have specialist knowledge.
 They have broad skills in child development, disability and vision impairment.